Philip Bawa Ajamujobe Leads Small-Scale Miners to Destroy 80 Changfan Machines on River Offin

 Illegal mining, galamsey, changfan machines, River Offin, small-scale miners, Ghana, Philip Bawa Ajamujobe, Atwima Mponua District, environmental degradation, mining, flooding, Tobroso community, galamsey, hazardous, mining waste

-The National Concerned Small-Scale Miners Association leads the destruction of 80 changfan machines on River Offin to combat illegal mining and protect the environment.
+The National Concerned Small-Scale Miners Association leads the destruction of 80 changfan machines on the River Offin to combat illegal mining and protect the environment.
 Image credit: GBC Ghana

 Source: UGC

-During the exercise, the task force discovered heavy-duty equipment and excavators working along the riverbanks.
 These illegal operators were discharging hazardous mining waste directly into the open water source.

 The self-funded initiative began at Adiembra near the Nyinahin bridge and advanced through Agogoso, Ntobroso, Enyinam, and Akumfere before concluding at Tobroso.
-The team reported extensive and alarming degradation of the river system across all visited sites.

 Read also

-The illegal operations have severely impacted local infrastructure and community safety.
 In Tobroso, the deliberate alteration of the natural river path and subsequent environmental damage resulted in localised flooding within the community.

-Small-Scale Miners protect business interests
+Small-scale miners protect business interests

 Philip Bawa Ajamujobe, the Director of Operations of the National Concerned Small Scale Miners Association, Ghana, explained that the group launched the self-financed operation to safeguard the image of responsible mining while supporting government regulatory efforts.